sav-che/TL-2/Authors/Foxworthy, Frederick William (Fred) {std. Foxw.}.md

-> [!cite] BHL link: this entry starts at [page 364](https://www.biodiversitylibrary.org/item/103834#page/386/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 364](https://www.biodiversitylibrary.org/page/33259868) of TL-2 Suppl.
 VII.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Foxworthy, Frederick William ('Fred') (1877-1950), American botanist and dendrologist, born 3 Jul 1877 in Goodland, Indiana, B.S.
 1899 DePauw Univ., Greencastle, Indiana, M.A. (entomology) 1902 and Ph.D.
-1904 Cornell Univ., Ithaca, New York, Bureau of Science, Philippines 1906-1911 studying Philippine timbers and prof. of dendrology, Univ. of the Philippines, deputed to Singapore and Borneo 1907-1908, collected in Borneo 1908-1909, transfered to Bureau of Forestry, Philippines 1911-1916, forest research officer, Forest Research Inst., Federated Malay States from 1917 until retirement in 1932, settled in Berkeley, Calif., where he died 4 Feb 1950. (*Foxw.*).
+1904 Cornell Univ., Ithaca, New York, Bureau of Science, Philippines 1906-1911 studying Philippine timbers and prof. of dendrology, Univ. of the Philippines, deputed to Singapore and Borneo 1907-1908, collected in Borneo 1908-1909, transfered to Bureau of Forestry, Philippines 1911-1916, forest research officer, Forest Research Inst., Federated Malay States from 1917 until retirement in 1932, settled in Berkeley, Calif., where he died 4 Feb 1950.
+**Abbreviated name**: *Foxw.*

 #### Herbarium and types